Legowelt: Artwork

 Danny Wolfers produces paintings and drawings which have been used for his music releases and which have been exhibited.

 In 2016 Danny Wolfers held a drawing competition centred around the theme of "the world of Nightwind Records" with as a first prize a vintage 1987 Yahama PSS 570 FM synthesizer, and other prizes including Legowelt CDs, tapes, t-shirt, and stickers.
 In 2021, another drawing competition was held, which had as prizes a Casio SK1 sampling keyboard, a Yamaha PSS 380 FM synthesizer, and an electro acoustic kalimba, among other prizes.
 All art entries were published on the Legowelt official website.

 In 2017 Danny Wolfers published a 24-page printed graphic novel, accompanying the album Unfolding the Future with Amateur Space Jazz released under the name Danny Wolfers.

 In 2022, Danny Wolfers collaborated with internet artist Rafael Rozendaal on Polychrome Music by designing a "generative music system that plays an infinite composition on 3 different audio channels, each with their own synthesizer".
-Polychrome Music was published on 24 August 2022 on Artblocks.
+Polychrome Music was published on 24 August 2022 on Artblocks and was exhibited from 21 April to 20 August 2023 at the Museum Folkwang in Essen, Germany.

 Animation

 In 2021 Danny Wolfers founded Nightwind Animation Studios, through which he produced and published his first full-length animation titled "Ambient Trip Commander".
 Ambient Trip Commander premiered on 7 May 2022 at the Eye Film Museum in Amsterdam and has been screened in several venues with live soundtracking by Legowelt.
 The running time is 65 minutes of original frame-by-frame animation hand drawn by Danny Wolfers using watercolours and fineliners.
 Ambient Trip Commander took 14 months to complete.
+In late 2022, Wolfers made the entire film, which is a self-funded grassroots production, available online on his youtube channel.

+In November 2024, Wolfers published a hand drawn animated video clip for the song "In a Blaze of Fame" from the album "A Field Guide to the Void", depicting two fictional characters Wombald and Slorpy.